Beyerdynamic DT 1990 Pro MKII

 Best For

-- ✓Mixing engineers
+- ✓Mixing engineers with quality headphone amps

-- ✓Detail-oriented listeners
+- ✓Detail-oriented critical listening

 Not For